Data-driven stabilization of switched and constrained linear systems: Switched data-driven compensators for robust constrained stabilization of LTI systems

-\begin{remark}[Input saturation] Input constraints could be included in the design via additional sufficient \glspl{LMI}.
+\begin{remark}[Input saturation] Input constraints can be included in the design via additional sufficient \glspl{LMI}.
 For instance, we can enforce $\|u \|_{\infty} \leq 1$ by imposing, for each $j \in \mc{J}_0$, with $L_{j,l}$ being the $l$-th row of $L_j$,